What is a Reverse Mortgage?

 Are Reverse Mortgages safe?

 The Housing and Urban Development Reverse Mortgages that we carry are developed and regulated by the federal government.
 They are also insured by the Federal Housing Administration.
-They are very safe!
-Also, since you will not be making any monthly payments, your home cannot be foreclosed upon for becoming late on your payments.
-Another safety feature for seniors.

 How do interest rates affect my loan?

 The interest rates are calculated using a formula set by the federal government.
 The interest rate at the time of closing is the initial rate for the loan.
 You may choose between monthly or yearly adjustable loans, or the relativley new fixed interest rate reverse mortgage.